sparingsoftware/react-native-standalone-video-player/README.md

 ![video](https://github.com/SparingSoftware/react-native-standalone-video-player/blob/main/assets/android_2views.gif)

-> On iOS it is possible to streatm at multiple views simultaneusly.
+> On iOS it is possible to stream at multiple views simultaneusly.
 > On Android it is not supported yet.
 (TODO: check SurfaceTexture)